 Pregnant women are tested in the same way as anyone else.
 Currently, the test involves swabs being taken from your mouth and nose.
 You may also be asked to cough up sputum, which is a mixture of saliva and mucus.

 The most effective tests currently take 24–48 hours for the result to be available.
-This means that if you are awaiting test results whilst in hospital you may be treated as potentially infectious until the result is returned.
+This means that if you have symptoms suggestive of coronavirus and you are awaiting test results whilst in hospital, you may be treated as potentially infectious until the result is returned.

 If you have symptoms of coronavirus but have recently received a negative test result, your maternity team may still use caution when caring for you.
 Sometimes, the virus doesn’t show on the test results if you have been tested not long after you have become infected.
 You may be offered another test in a few days.

 Q. What is an antibody test – will I have this?